 What a luxury!
 Here in the shadow of Manhattan’s skyline, we should be so lucky to have such vast working space.

-I imagine it’s possible that you, too, are working on a house that’s uh, shall we say… occupied.
+I imagine it’s possible that you, too, are working on a house that’s uh… occupied.
 And if you’re a DIYer, I imagine that you’re planning to work on your humble abode while you and your family are still living in it.

 It’s easier to reno without well-meaning-but-unhelpful-people underfoot.
 When all else fails, send the kids with grandma to a local museum or waterpark, beach day, the theatre, play date at the neighbors’, summer camp for a week, whatever you can make happen.